Monday, January 26, 2015

 C. Pearson asks how dare I label the Roman Catholic faith tradition a subculture.
 I ask C. Pearson and reactionaries like him: how dare you deform the vision of community inspired by Christ and mold for yourselves within the Catholic tradition a subculture that is withdrawn from the world and which purports to have sole access to and control of the free-flowing gift of the Spirit.

 It is this subculture that is the warped vision of church that Mr. Pearson advocates.
-It is a vision that the Second Vatican Council rebuked in the 1960s, and one that is in complete contract to the vision of community that Jesus instilled in his followers.
+It is a vision that the Second Vatican Council rebuked in the 1960s, and one that is in complete contrast to the vision of community that Jesus instilled in his followers.
 For far from being something separate from the world, Jesus’ vision of what we now term “the church” calls us to be as yeast in bread, permeating our world and spreading – through word and action – the good news of God’s unconditional love and liberating power.

 The view of church offered by Mr. Pearson in incapable of doing this as, first, it sees itself separate from the world which it despises and, second, alienates all whose experiences take them beyond its narrow confines of interpretation and understanding.